dnokafor/yourfinanceworks/api/MCP/README.md

 ```

 #### `get_bank_statement`
-Get detailed information about a specific bank statement.
+Get detailed information about a specific statement.

 **Parameters:**
-- `statement_id` (int): ID of the bank statement to retrieve
+- `statement_id` (int): ID of the statement to retrieve

 **Example:**
 ```json